-The new resolution is also reported to be near 4k, offering each eye 2000x2040 resolution.
-As officially announced, the new headset will feature enhanced tracking, most likely a reference to eye-tracking, which is becoming increasingly common in the VR space.
-This would help with VR’s motion sickness problem as players would not have to rotate their whole head to see.
+The new resolution is also confirmed to be near 4K, offering each eye 2000 x 2040 resolution.
+As officially announced, the PSVR 2 will feature enhanced tracking, a reference to eye-tracking, as well as headset-based controller tracking for improved sensitivity that is becoming increasingly common in the VR space.
+This would help with the motion sickness in VR problem as players would not have to rotate their whole head to see.

-Patents also show that there could be a screen on the outside of the headset to show the user's expressions to an onlooking audience.
-This would have implications for streaming and gaming socially.
-Back in February, Sony patented the ability to use everyday objects, such as a banana, as a controller, which could demonstrate how Sony intends to blend VR with AR technology.
-This fits with Sony’s push for more social gaming.
+There is still one interesting patent that might still be a possibility.
+Back in February 2021, Sony patented the ability to use everyday objects, such as a banana, as a controller.
+This could demonstrate how Sony intends to blend VR with AR technology, which fits in with Sony’s push for more social gaming.

 What are the new PSVR 2 controllers?